Consensys/mythx-docs/docs/source/tooling/remix.rst

 .. note:: These instructions will show the Remix interface that is current as of mid-2019.
 We recommend everyone use this interface.

-Because Remix is a web-based interface, no local installation in required.
-However, MythX will need to be activated specifically before use.
+Because Remix is a web-based interface, no local installation is required.
+However, MythX will need to be specifically activated from within the Remix Plugin Manager before use.

 To activate MythX in Remix: